nodejs/nan/README.md

 Yet another example is **[nan-example-eol](https://github.com/CodeCharmLtd/nan-example-eol)**.
 It shows newline detection implemented as a native addon.

-Also take a look at our comprehensive **[C++ test suite](https://github.com/nodejs/nan/tree/master/test/cpp)** which has a plehora of code snippets for your pasting pleasure.
+Also take a look at our comprehensive **[C++ test suite](https://github.com/nodejs/nan/tree/master/test/cpp)** which has a plethora of code snippets for your pasting pleasure.

 <a name="api"></a>
 ## API